hand-e-fr/OpenHosta/CHAGELOG.md

   - `emulate` now includes a verification output that checks and converts the output to the specified type if necessary.
 Supported types include **Pydantic** models, all types from the **typing** module mentioned above, as well as built-in types such as `dict`, `int`, `float`, `str`, `list`, `set`, `frozenset`, `tuple`, and `bool`.
     - The `complex` type is not supported.
 If you need to use complex numbers, please pass them as a `tuple` and manually convert them after processing.
   -  The return type predicted by `thought` is now attached as an attribute to the object created: `_return_type`.
+  -  Added a `_last_request` attribute to an emulated function giving access to the prompt sent to the LLM.

 - **Features**
   - `example` function that can add some example for a specified hosta-injected function (inside or outside it) and add it to the cache